DreamLab/VmShepherd/docs/index.rst

 This tool implemented also a functionality of adjustable scalling for virtual machines clusters, which provide fully automated and elastic way of monitoring and managing cluster capacity.
+On the other hand application itself is easy to scale so you can administrate any size of infrastructure.

 Infrastructure as a code:
 ..........................